photoprism/photoprism-docs/docs/user-guide/faq.md

 ### What's the difference between keywords and labels? ###

-Keywords contain a list of search terms extracted from metadata, file names, and other sources like geo data.
+Keywords contain a list of search terms extracted from metadata, file names, and other sources like geodata.
 Pictures with matching keywords automatically show up in related *Labels*.

 Although related, keywords and labels serve different purposes: